Saudi-Ethiopian interest presses ahead with plans to use Ethiopian pastoralist land to grow rice for export back to Saudi Arabia

 Saudi Star Agricultural Development plans to pump $100m into a rice export project in Gambella region of Ethiopia despite allegations that land has been taken from indigenous Anuak pastoralists under a ‘villagization’ programme to lease to foreign investors.

 The company is owned by Saudi-Ethiopian businessman Mohamed al-Amoudi, who made billions from construction contracts to build Saudi Arabia’s national underground oil storage complex.
+Sadly, small subsistence farmers are becoming refugees in their own land, displaced from indigenous land their ancestors have possessed for centuries.

 Al-Amoudi was one of the first to invest in President Meles Zenawi’s agricultural investment scheme in 2008, and the company was one of the first to attract controversy after a dozen aggrieved Anuak villagers attacked Saudi Star’s compound in Gambella in 2010 and killed several employees.